Faculty Directory

 • Santa Cruz CA 95064

-• Faculty Areas of Expertise Archaeology
+• Faculty Areas of Expertise Archaeology, Animal-Human Relationships

 • Courses ANTH-198 Laboratory Internship (5 units), ANTH-198F Laboratory Internship (2 units)